alipzsh/knowledge-base/fuzz checking phase.md

   - then how to find other extension types? try them first like this one by one.

+# when it's verified that your paths works, you can change the wordlist to a proper fuzzing
+  one.

 # attention

 - files should be on the same domain.
-- it might need to be repeated several times.
+- it might need to be repeated several times so that we'll be sure of the results.